Pathway to Hope

 There is relative peace in Cambodia now and the current government allows freedom of religion.
 But the country is left in abject poverty.
 Phone lines, railroads, roads, irrigation--all of the basic infrastructure--is destroyed.
 Most of the country has been de-forested, which often causes flooding during the rainy season.
 Most people are still struggling to eke out a living.

 The population is up to 14 million.
 Most people “live off the land”, and therefore, live day-to-day for food.
-Cambodia is still in the top 10 poorest countries of the world and it is the children and the elderly who suffer the most.
+Cambodia is still one of the poorest countries in the world and it is the children and the elderly who suffer the most.